Zeev Suraski

 Suraski is an emeritus member of the Apache Software Foundation, and was nominated for the FSF Award for the Advancement of Free Software in 1999.
 Zeev Suraski was the Chief technology officer for Zend Technologies until he left the company in August 2019.

 On October 17, 2018, he announced his intention of leaving Zend Technologies as Rogue Wave Software, which acquired Zend Technologies in 2015, decided to change the strategic focus of the company.

 Since August 2019 he's the Chief technology officer of Strattic.

 He was the lead contributor to PHP from 1997 onwards.

+Suraski works at Google, and is the husband of Anya Suraski, and father of three daughters.